citiususc/Linguakit/README.md

 ## Examples of use

+This returns a dependency-based analysis in CoNLL format:
 ```
 ./linguakit pt dep tests/pt.txt -conll
 ```

-(this returns a dependency-based analysis in CoNLL format)
+This returns the PoS tags with NEC information for named entities:
 ```
  ./linguakit en tagger tests/en.txt -nec
 ```

-(this returns the PoS tags with NEC information for named entities)
+This returns a sentiment value:
 ```
 ./linguakit en sent "I don't like the film" -s
 ```

-(this returns a sentiment value)
+This identifies the language of the input text and then makes multiword extraction ranked with mutual information:
 ```
 ./linguakit none mw tests/pt.txt -mi
 ```
-(this identifies the language of the input text and then makes multiword extraction ranked with mutual information)

 ## Input file

-The input must be in plain text format, and codified in UTF8.
+The input must be in plain text format, and encoded in UTF8.

 ## Lexicons